KhamessiTaha/SIAMESE-Network_Face-recognition/README.md

 ## Project Structure

 - `data/`: Directory for storing datasets.
-- `notebooks/`: Jupyter notebooks for experimentation.
+- `notebooks/`: Jupyter notebooks for experimentation and Training the Network if you don't have a GPU.
 - `src/`: Source code for the project.
 - `models/`: Directory for saving trained models.